Visitors of various professions, including artists and teachers, may get discounts at some venues if they show accreditation.

 Many cities (eg Amsterdam, Den Haag and Rotterdam) offer discount-card schemes that are good for museums, attractions and local transport.
 Ask at tourist offices.

 Cultureel Jongeren Paspoort (Cultural Youth Passport; www.cjp.nl; card €17.50) Big discounts to museums and cultural events nationwide for people under the age of 30.

-Holland Pass (www.hollandpass.com; 3/4/6 attractions €40/55/75) Similar to the I Amsterdam Card, but without the rush for usage; you can visit sights over a month, valid from the date of your first visit.
+Holland Pass (www.hollandpass.com; 3/4/6 attractions €40/55/75) You can visit sights over a month, valid from the date of your first visit.
 Prices are based on the number of admissions to attractions, which you pick from tiers (the most popular/expensive sights are gold-tier).
 Also includes discounted rates on bike tours, canal cruises and organised excursions.
 Buy it online, then you'll receive a confirmation email with barcode enabling you to pick up your pass at a designated point upon arrival in the Netherlands.